LiveLike/livelike-docs/docs/Product Guide/core-concepts/widgets/attaching-custom-data-to-widgets.md

 metadata:
   robots: index
 ---
 You can attach custom data to widgets by providing a string value in the `custom_data` field when creating a widget.
 All widgets support the custom data field.
-Since the stock user interface doesn't know how to interpret custom data, integration with [Custom Widget UI](doc:custom-widget-ui) would be needed to display the custom data.
+Since the stock user interface doesn't know how to interpret custom data, integration with [Custom Widget UI](https://docs.livelike.com/v1_doc_rewire_vk/update/docs/building-custom-widget-ui#/) would be needed to display the custom data.

-The custom data field is an arbitrary string value, so data can be provided in plain text, or any encoding format that can be serialized as plain text.
+The custom data field is an arbitrary string value, so data can be provided in plain text, or any encoding format that can be serialised as plain text.

 > 📘 Custom data is managed via REST API
 >